 - The data domain contains all the data associated with virtual machines.
 The data domain supports all storage types that are supported for use with Red Hat Virtualization.
 See Storage Types in the Planning and Prerequisites Guide.
 For information on uploading to a data domain, see Uploading Images to a Data Storage Domain in the Administration Guide. - The ISO domain is a deprecated storage domain type that was used to store ISO files for installing a virtual machine operating system or additional applications, such as the Windows guest agents and drivers.
 Virtual machine images can now be uploaded to data domains instead.
-For information on uploading to an ISO domain, see The ISO Uploader Tool in the Administration Guide.
+For information on uploading to an ISO domain, see Uploading images to an ISO domain in the Administration Guide.